What is Macaroni Pasta?

 Q: Can I make macaroni without cheese?

 Yes.
-Macaroni works well with tomato-based sauces, pesto, olive oil with garlic, vegetable sautés, or light meat sauces.
+Macaroni works well with tomato-based sauces, Pesto, olive oil with garlic, vegetable sautés, or light meat sauces.
 Cheese is traditional but not required.

 Q: Is macaroni healthy?